mwenge/tempest_fun/README.md

 ```

 ## How Does This Work?
+We're:
-We're creating a PDP-11 cartridge disk from the files in the [`src`](./src) directory, launching
+* creating a PDP-11 cartridge disk from the files in the [`src`](./src) directory,
-a PDP-11 emulator, and then assembling and linking the sources on the disk.
-After that we copy
+* launching a PDP-11 emulator,
+* assembling and linking the sources on the cartridge disk,
-all the files from the emulated disk to our local system and extract the ROMs from one of those files (`ALEXEC.LDA`).
+* copying all the files from the emulated disk to our local system,
+* then extracting the ROMs from the built binary (`ALEXEC.LDA`).

 Once we have those ROMS we use `mame` to play them.

 ## Do You Want To Know More?